Negotiation Skills Interview Questions & Answers

 Step 2: Identify The Required Job Skills & Competencies

-During your research, it’s smart to immediately identify the most important required job skills and competencies.
+During your research, it’s smart to identify the most important required job skills and competencies immediately.
 Write them down and rank them on importance.
 A job description usually contains specific job duties, responsibilities, required qualifications, and preferred qualifications.
 Based on this information, you can guess which skills are most important for the employer.

 Step 3: Relate Work Experiences To The Identified Skills & Competencies